Thursday, October 27, 2011

 Francisco and Juan recovering our cushions

 Another small tienda about two blocks away changes with the seasons or holidays.
-In February it is a Valentine’s Day store, a few weeks later it’s an Easter store, in late August a school supply store, or this week it is a kid’s toys and clothing store.
+In February, it is a Valentine’s Day store, a few weeks later it’s an Easter store, in late August a school supply store, or this week it is a kids’ toys and clothing store.
 It’s situated out in the front yard of the owner’s house – just a couple of display cases and a table.

 Furniture manufacturer and salesman

-Last week Lawrie spotted a shoe store that was so small the buyers were trying on shoes out in the street, and further on a tiny station wagon – stuffed with boxes of shoes– set up as a mobile stockroom.
-Frequently during national holidays or around Christmas time a variety of shoe and clothing companies from Cancun will set up tents near the town square to flog their wares to the local people.
+Last week, Lawrie spotted a shoe store that was so small the buyers were trying on shoes out in the street, and further on a tiny station wagon, stuffed with boxes of shoes, set up as a mobile stockroom.
+Frequently, during national holidays or around Christmas time a variety of shoe and clothing companies from Cancun will set up tents near the town square to flog their wares to the local people.

 The juice guy ran out of bottles!

 It’s the number of tiny businesses that amazes us.
-In the one block we counted four grocery stores, a pharmacy, three vegetable stores, two butchers, a fresh orange juice stand, the tortilla factory, shoe store, two video stores, a hardware store, a bakery, a bar, arcade for kids, hair and nails, bakery, the veterinary, a dentist, and Francisco’s upholstery place.
+In the one block we counted four grocery stores, a pharmacy, three vegetable stores, two butchers, a fresh orange juice stand, the tortilla factory, a shoe store, two video stores, a hardware store, a bakery, a bar, arcade for kids, hair and nails, bakery, the veterinary, a dentist, and Francisco’s upholstery place.

-For the most part these stores are around 10 feet by 10 feet in size, and stacked floor to ceiling with goods not displayed particularly well as space is definitely at a premium.
-Most of them have owners’ residences attached either in the back or above the tienda, or in the case of the tire repair shop where Lawrie gets the car washed, the kitchen-dining-living area is next to the air compressor.
+Most of them have owners’ residences attached either in the back or above the tienda, or in the case of the tire repair shop, where Lawrie gets the car washed, the kitchen-dining-living area is next to the air compressor.

 It's amazing what these resourceful people will do to make a living.